Hugo Sánchez: Personal life

 Hugo Sánchez was raised in the Jardín Balbuena neighborhood in Mexico City to a middle-class family.
 His father, Héctor Sánchez, was also a footballer who played for Asturias F.C. and Atlante F.C.
 His sister, Herlinda Sánchez, was an Olympic gymnast who participated in the 1976 Summer Olympic Games in Montreal.
 Sánchez credits her for his acrobatic skills, including his signature somersault goal celebrations.

-His son, Hugo Sánchez Portugal, was also a footballer and played for UNAM and Atlante.
+His son, Hugo Sánchez Portugal, was also a footballer and played for Pumas UNAM and Atlante.
 He also has two daughters from his current marriage.
 On 8 November 2014, Sánchez Portugal died from the effects of a gas leak in a Mexico City apartment as stated by the Mexican Red Cross.

 In 2006, Sánchez was appointed as the official FIFA/SOS Ambassador for Mexico, joining Wayne Rooney (Ambassador for England), Ruud van Nistelrooy (Netherlands), and fifty others in fund raising for the official 2006 FIFA World Cup Charity.

 On 1 September 2007, Sánchez inaugurated a street with his name in Puebla, central Mexico, before a thousand of the locals around there.

+Sánchez holds a dental surgery degree from UNAM, though he never practiced the profession.